jvalenzuela/atform/doc/source/api.rst

 API Reference
 =============

-This chapter is a comprehensive listing of the testgen application programming interface, organized by the script section where each item is intended to be used.
+This chapter is a comprehensive listing of the atform application programming interface, organized by the script section where each item is intended to be used.